Classifying nodes and assigning user permissions quick start guide

 From the Operator drop-down list, select is, and in the Value field, type RedHat.

-As you type in the rule, the number in the Node matches column changes to indicate how many nodes this rule will affect.
+As you type in the rule, the number in the Node matches column changes to indicate how many nodes this rule affects.

 - Click Add rule, and then click the commit button.